PetrovicsRobert/coffee-shop-sales-analysis/README.md

 ![Peak Sales Hours per Store Location](https://raw.githubusercontent.com/PetrovicsRobert/coffee-shop-sales-analysis/refs/heads/main/powerbi_charts/operation_2.png)

+#### Insight
+All stores show peak sales at 10 AM, with Hell’s Kitchen having the highest number of items sold (9,873) during this hour.

+#### Recommendation
+Optimize staffing and inventory availability around the 10 AM peak to better meet customer demand.

+---

 **4.3.
 How does the number of items sold vary by hour and day?**
 ```sql
 SELECT